StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 - **Capitalization**: Begin each comment with a capital letter, except for code elements like variables or functions.
 - **Punctuation**: Conclude comments with a period to indicate a complete thought.
 - **Spacing**: For inline comments, maintain two spaces between the code and the comment.
-    - **Reason**: While single spaces are sufficient, two spaces provide a clearer visual separation between the code and the comment, enhancing readability.
+    - **Reason**: While a single space is often sufficient, two spaces provide a clearer visual separation between the code and the comment, enhancing readability.

 ///